fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 streams back the result for the host to do the final (much smaller) triangle summation.
-This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate pippengers algorithm), and then leaving the final triangle summation and bucket double as a task for the host to perform.
+This approach allows us to focus on implementing a very high performance adder on the FPGA (as these additions dominate pippengers algorithm), and then leaving smaller tasks for the host to perform.

-The above description overly simplifys the amount of optimizations and tricks we have implemented to get performance.
+The above description overly simplifies the amount of optimizations and tricks we have implemented to get performance.
 A summary of the optimizations are listed out below.

 ## Optimizations

- 1. Early on we decided rather than implementing all of pippengers algorithm on the FPGA, it would be better to only implement point additions, and focus on as high throughput as possible.
+ 1. Early on we decided rather than implementing all of pippengers algorithm on the LPG, it would be better to only implement point additions, and focus on as high throughput as possible.
 We implemented a fully pipelined adder which can take new inputs to add every clock cycle, with a result appearing on the output after 238 clock cycles in the final version.